-The biomaterials are firstly prepared and stored at the Clinic for Paediatric Haematology and Oncology at Hannover Medical School.
-Secondly, the samples are transferred to Hopp Children's Tumor Centre in Heidelberg, where the analysis concerning tumor-DNA is conducted.
+The biomaterials are first prepared and stored at the Clinic for Paediatric Haematology and Oncology at Hannover Medical School, then transferred to Hopp Children's Tumor Centre in Heidelberg, where the analysis concerning tumor-DNA is conducted.
 The biospecimen will be stored for an unlimited time for research purposes.